mandatoryprogrammer/thermoptic/README.md

 `AFTER_REQUEST_HOOK_FILE_PATH`: Custom Node code to run after a request has been proxied.
 Often this is useful to do things like clean up cookies that have been set by the client via `Cookie` header.

+`DEBUG`: Controls proxy logging verbosity.
+When unset or set to `false` only info/warn/error statements are printed.
+Any other non-empty value (for example `DEBUG=1`) enables detailed per-request debug tracing, including request UUIDs and CDP routing progress.

 ## Handling browser JavaScript fingerprinting with `thermoptic` hooks

 `thermoptic` allows you to configure custom scripting in order to perform browser actions when: